 A lot of people think it's silly that the slaadi, the embodiments of Chaotic Neutral in the same way demons personify Chaotic Evil, look like humanoid frogs.
 The usual response is that, if they embody pure chaos, they could look like anything, so why shouldn't they look like frogs?
-But after some research I found that in Egyptian mythology, the chaos before creation was inhabited by primal gods, some of whom looked like, you guessed it, frogs.
-For bonus points, Pathfinder wasn't able to use slaadi due to copyright reasons, so their role of Chaotic Neutral exemplars was filled with the proteans, who, like some other primal Egyptian gods, look like snakes. —Filby
+But in Egyptian mythology, the chaos before creation was inhabited by primal gods, some of whom looked like, you guessed it, frogs.
+For bonus points, Pathfinder wasn't able to use slaadi due to copyright reasons, so their role of Chaotic Neutral exemplars was filled with the proteans, who, like some other primal Egyptian gods, look like snakes.

 Moreover, how many real-world animals can the average person think of that represent Chaos's transformative aspects better than the frog?
 In its life cycle, it changes from water-breather to air-breather, herbivore to carnivore, finned to legged.
 Not even butterflies alter that many aspects of their way of life, in shifting from juvenile to adult; only parasitic worms transform as drastically, and slaadi emulate them in their breeding methods, too.

-There's often the question of why worship an evil god when their afterlife is so horrible.
+There's often the question of why people worship an evil god when their afterlife is so horrible.
 Really, it isn't.
-Sure, there's endless torture and pain, but there's also debauchery to contrast to that — unlike good aligned afterlifes where there's only pleasure, there's no contrast, and pain and pleasure are meaningless without the contrast.
-More over, evil afterlifes such as the Nine Hells present souls condemned their with constant mental challenges, the opportunity to match wits and will against devils, the most cunning and clever outsiders in the universe.
-For the intellectually inclined, such an opportunity would be a remarkably stimulating and rewarding experience on it's own, but the end result is the possibility of climbing the diabolic ladder and becoming a more powerful devil — an opportunity for advancement not present in most good aligned afterlifes, where you're expected to sit in contentment for eternity.
+Sure, there's endless torture and pain, but there's also debauchery to contrast to that — unlike good-aligned afterlives where there's only pleasure, there's no contrast, and pain and pleasure are meaningless without the contrast.
+More over, evil afterlifes such as the Nine Hells present souls condemned there with constant mental challenges, the opportunity to match wits and will against devils, the most cunning and clever outsiders in the universe.
+For the intellectually inclined, such an opportunity would be a remarkably stimulating and rewarding experience on its own, but the end result is the possibility of climbing the diabolic ladder and becoming a more powerful devil — an opportunity for advancement not present in most good-aligned afterlives, where you're expected to sit in contentment for eternity.
 It's not a bad prospect for most, but for the evil or the ambitious, it would seem profoundly boring.

 The only afterlife plane that is the standard brimstone and torture hell are the demon and devil planes... and no one does worship them, really.
 Apart from cultists who are, y'know, into that kind of thing.

-About the animated series which is frequently accused of not reflecting the source material: the players have classes that don't match their personalities, don't use their powers effectively, have trouble picking up on the dungeon master's clue and keep arguing all the time.
-How is this not like a REAL dungeons and dragons game?
+The players have classes that don't match their personalities, don't use their powers effectively, have trouble picking up on the dungeon master's instructions, and keep arguing all the time.
+That's exactly like a real game.